UK-Export-Finance/dtfs2/doc/schemas.md

   }
   ```

-### To create your own reusable schema / tranformation test:
+### To create your own reusable schema / transformation test:

+n.b. transformation tests use a different test case type to allow access to a function to get the value of the transformed payload -- pay attention to types if working on a transformation test.

 - Create a new file in the correct folder (ie `with-audit-database-record-schema.tests.ts`)
 - Follow the existing pattern (see `with-audit-database-record-schema.tests.ts` for an example)